guilhermeappel/sharp-template/README.md

 ## Environment settings

-- To run the project on your machine, using Visual Studio, it is necessary to configure the appsettings.json file, adjusting the connection string with the data of your SQL Server installation.
+- To run the project on your machine, using Visual Studio, it is necessary to configure the appsettings.json file, adjusting the connection string with the data of your PostgreSQL installation.

 Sample file: